Japan

 Insufficient

 The CAT rates Japan’s 2030 reduction target of 46% (42% excluding LULUCF credits) below 2013 levels as “Insufficient” when compared with its fair-share emissions allocation.
-The “Insufficient” rating indicates that Japan’s NDC target in 2030 needs substantial improvement to be consistent with the 1.5 °C temperature limit.
+This rating indicates that Japan’s NDC target in 2030 needs substantial improvement to be consistent with its fair share of the global mitigation effort to limit warming to 1.5°C .

 Some of these improvements should be made to the domestic emissions reductions target itself, others could come in the form of additional financial support for emissions reduction in developing countries.
 Japan’s target is not consistent with the 1.5°C limit unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow Japan’s approach, warming would reach up to 3°C.